UchuServer/UchuDocker/README.md

 ## Hosting (Advanced)

 This Docker setup can be used to host Uchu as long as all ports are exposed (see the .env.sample file for all ports that need to be exposed).
+Use your firewall to port forward these ports and incoming connections should be forwarded to Uchu.
 Do note that hosting Uchu on anything other than `localhost` requires a valid PFX certificate from a trusted CA like Let's Encrypt and therefore also a valid domain name.

-You *cannot* use a self signed certificate even if you first generate your own root certificate, as the TcpUdp mod does not look at the OS certificate store for valid root certificates.
+You *cannot* use a self signed certificate even if you first generate your own root certificate: the TcpUdp mod does not look at the OS certificate store for valid root certificates.
 You can add a certificate to the container by adding it to this directory under the name `cert.pfx`.
-Finally set the `HOSTNAME` variable in the `.env` file to the hostname for the certificate.
+Finally set the `HOSTNAME` variable in the `.env` file to the domain name for your certificate.